neelsoumya/public_open_source_data_science/README.md

 25) teaching_resources

-    Teaching resources for machine learning and AI
+    Teaching resources for machine learning, data science and AI for a general audience